Skip to main content

 Yoga and mindfulness

 Practising the art of mindfulness through yoga can also be a helpful tool for weight management.
-Studies suggest that mindfulness training, which focuses on the mind-body connection, can help combat binge eating and promote exercise in the short-term2.

 "Mindfulness, at its essence, is really about being a friend to yourself," explains Wills.
 "It allows you to hear yourself and recognise what you need in any given moment.
-Often, we're not used to listening to our true needs and when we ignore these signs, our nervous systems go out of sync: we find ourselves doing things that aren't helpful in the long run - like skipping workouts and eating without intention."
+Often, we're not used to listening to our true needs and when we ignore these signs, our nervous systems go out of sync.
+We find ourselves doing things that aren't helpful in the long run - like skipping workouts and eating without intention."

 Yoga and sleep

-Yoga, as an effective tool for reducing stress, may also help improve the quality of your sleep3.
+Yoga, as an effective tool for reducing stress, may also help improve the quality of your sleep.
 Regularly getting a good night's sleep has been linked with better weight management and the prevention of unhealthy weight gain.

 Continue reading below